PhenomML/Stats285_F23/hw3_instructions.md

 Read the "History of Git: The Road to Domination" article.
 Answer the following questions.

-1. What is claimed to be Linus Torvalds reason for the name “git”.
+1. What is claimed to be Linus Torvalds' reason for the name “git”.

 2. Who does Linus Torvalds credit as the project lead for “git”?